Clay Huffman: Awards

-Prior to commencement of any silkscreen project, the artist may make several photo trips to a prospective location in an attempt to capture the essence and mood of a place from various perspectives and times of day.
-A unique personal relationship develops between artist and cityscape, and it is this subjective insight that Clay so successfully translated and conveyed through his work.
+Prior to the commencement of any silkscreen project, the artist may make several photo trips to a prospective location in an attempt to capture the essence and mood of a place from various perspectives and times of the day.
+A unique personal relationship develops between the artist and the cityscape, and it is this subjective insight that Clay so successfully translated and conveyed through his work.

 Creating Silkscreens

 The actual process of creating a silkscreen includes many steps.
 Since Clay's work was generally of actual places and things (with the occasional exception of some imaginative additions such as a Cinderellaesque figure running to catch the last train in his print titled "Metropolitan Curfew"), his first step was to take photographic images of the subject at different times to catch it with different shadows, lighting and character.
 Clay then selected one of these photographs and, wanting to influence the final print, created a line drawing of it.
 From the line drawing, Clay had to decide what color went where and cut out individual stencils for each area and color choice.
-Each stencil was then applied to a silkscreen and one by one, ink forced through the screen onto the paper, eventually creating the finished piece.
+Each stencil was then applied to a silkscreen, and one by one, ink was forced through the screen onto the paper, eventually creating the finished piece.
 This individual silkscreen process was used for every color on every print.

 Unlike images created using a printing press (which uses pressure applied to copper plates to create an impression which can deteriorate in quality from the first print to the last), a silkscreen has no deterioration of the screen during printing.
 This consistency in print quality throughout the edition means that lower numbered prints should not be more desirable than higher numbered prints, except when determined by the artist.